KeysonRaphael/Viewers/docs/latest/faq/scope-of-project.md

 # Scope of Project

-The OHIF Viewer is a web based medical imaging viewer.
+The mConnect Viewer is a web based medical imaging viewer.
 This allows it to be used on almost any device, anywhere.
-The OHIF Viewer is what is commonly reffered to as a ["Dumb Client"][simplicable]
+The mConnect Viewer is what is commonly reffered to as a ["Dumb Client"][simplicable]

 > A dumb client is software that fully depends on a connection to a server or